The $125k Audit That Went Wrong (Hypothetical Scenario)

 - Traceability from drawing to part to shipment

 Audits don't have to be stressful.
-The shops that struggle are those that:- Wait until the week before to prepare
+The shops that struggle:- Wait until the week before to prepare

 - Lack systematic documentation